PowerDNS/weakforced/docs/manpages/wforce_webhook.5.md

 # DESCRIPTION
 The **wforce** daemon supports generating webhooks which run for specific events.
-The list of supported events and the supported configuration keys for those events are documented here.
-A brief summary of the custom HTTP(S) POST headers is also included.
-For full documentation of the WebHook HTTP API, please see *wforce_webhook_api(7)*.
+The list of supported events, example payload for those events, and the supported configuration keys for those events are documented here.
+A summary of the custom HTTP(S) POST headers is also included.

 # WEBHOOK EVENTS

+See **wforce.conf(5)** for details of the "addWebHook()" configuration setting.
 The following events are available for generating webhooks:

 * report - Runs each time a valid report command is received.
 The webhook includes the report request payload but not the report response.
-The following configuration keys are supported:
+An example payload for the HTTP post is shown below:

+		{"remote": "1.4.3.1", "success": false, "policy_reject":
+		false, "attrs": {"cos": "basic"},
+		"login": "webhooktest@foobar.com", "pwhash": "1234",
+		"t": 1472718468.412865}

 * allow - Runs each time a valid allow command is received.
 The webhook includes the request payload and the response payload.
 This hook can be filtered on the return value using the "allow_filter" configuration key.
+An example payload for the HTTP post is shown below:

+		{"request": {"remote": "1.4.3.2", "success": false,
+		"policy_reject": true, "attrs": {},
+		"login": "webhooktest@foobar.com", "pwhash": "1234",
+		"t": 1472718469.827362}, "response": {"msg": "", "status": 0}}

 * reset - Runs each time a valid reset command is received.
 The webhook includes the request payload.
+An example payload for the HTTP post is shown below:

+		{"ip": "1.4.3.3", "login": "webhooktest@foobar.com"}

 * addbl - Runs each time a blacklist entry is added (from Lua or the REST API).
 The webhook includes the request payload.
+An example payload for the HTTP post is shown below:

+		{"key": "webhooktest@foobar.com",
+		"reason": "Too many different bad password attempts", "expire_secs": 10, "bl_type": "login_bl"}

 * delbl - Runs each time a blacklist entry is deleted (from Lua or the REST API).
 The webhook includes the request payload.
+An example payload for the HTTP post is shown below:

+		{"key": "1.4.3.3:webhooktest@foobar.com",
+		"bl_type": "ip_login_bl"}

 * expirebl - Runs each time a blacklist entry is expired.
+An example payload for the HTTP post is shown below:

+		{"key": "webhooktest@foobar.com", "bl_type": "login_bl"}

 # WEBHOOK CONFIGURATION KEYS

+See **wforce.conf(5)** for details of the "addWebHook()" configuration setting.
 The following configuration keys can be used for all events:

 * url - The URL that the webhook should POST to.
 Supports http and https, for example: